 - The department has several research interests, with particular emphasis on signaling pathways and cellular adhesion molecules.
 Most of the targeted oncology therapies developed in the past five years

 include tyrosine kinase-based therapies that sensitize cancer cells to radiation therapy.
 Identifying the interactions between these therapies and radiation therapy is the focus of the translational research

-effort, with collaborations promoted through the departments of Cancer Biology and Cell Biology.
+effort, with collaborations promoted through the Department of Molecular, Cell and Cancer Biology.